worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

  env-->wellbeing;
 ```

 This should be visible to all and serves as a reminder why the team makes certain decisions.
 During the course lifetime there will be many sessions, blockers, tech tasks, and possible stories that may arise.
 It can be difficult to know the best course of action; use the above to gauge whether to drop these activities or pursue them.
-Constantly reevaluate current state- *do all activities contribute to the vision?*
+Constantly reevaluate current state- *Do all activities contribute to the vision?*

 ### What it is not?